dubzzz/fast-check/README.md

 Property based testing frameworks check the truthfulness of properties.
 A property is a statement like: *for all (x, y, ...) such as precondition(x, y, ...) holds property(x, y, ...) is true*.

-Install the module with: `npm install fast-check --save-dev`
+Install the module with: `yarn add fast-check --dev` or `npm install fast-check --save-dev`

 Example of integration in [mocha](http://mochajs.org/):